-Re-adjusting and reverse cultural shock
+Re-adjusting and reverse culture shock

 Re-adjusting to life back home can be challenging.
 You probably have mixed feelings, being sad to leave all the friends that you made, but also excited to see everyone back home.
-You might have changed a lot in the last months so it’s very normal to feel like you don’t fit in anymore – this is a normal part of the re-entry process.
+You might have changed a lot in the last few months so it’s very normal to feel like you don’t fit in anymore – this is a normal part of the re-entry process.

 Your host institution may send your transcripts directly to you or to the Swinburne Abroad Office.
 It is your responsibility to find out where the transcripts will be sent.
 If the transcripts are sent to you, you must provide a copy to the Swinburne Abroad Office right away.